pancakeswap/pancake-document/products/coming-soon/new-cake-pool/README.md

 With both, you can simply stake your CAKE tokens to earn more CAKE tokens with no deposit fees.
 Both staking options auto-compound CAKE rewards for you.
 Flexible staking allows users to stake CAKE and earn rewards with the ability to unstake whenever they please.
 Fixed-term staking offers users the opportunity to maximize their yield and earn even more CAKE by locking their staked CAKE for a period of time they choose, earning a linearly boosted APY compared to flexible staking.

-Flexible staking and fixed-term staking are both part of the same pool to allow users easy migration between the two staking options. **Because of this, you can only choose on staking option at a time.** More details about the differences below.
+Flexible staking and fixed-term staking are both part of the same pool to allow users easy migration between the two staking options. **Because of this, you can only choose one staking option at a time.** More details about the differences below.

 ### Flexible Staking